Online Chinese class – private Mandarin tutor

 There’s no point in listening if the teacher cannot adapt.
-And being adaptable is only possible if there’s a wealth of knowledge from the teacher (referring to point 5).
+And being adaptable is only possible if there’s a wealth of knowledge from the teacher.
 If the teacher is on the limits of his or her knowledge, then there are limited tools available.

 But education or experience (or adaptability and resourcefulness) make a teacher able to try something different.
 E.g.: If the student doesn’t understand grammar rule X explained like this, how about this example?